ShaofengZou/A-CNN-Based-Blind-Denoising-Method/README.md

 # A CNN-Based Blind Denoising Method

+Official implementation of the BioCAS 2019 paper: [A CNN-Based Blind Denoising Method for Endoscopic Images](https://ieeexplore.ieee.org/document/8918994)

+Pytorch implementation of blind denoising network and keras implementation of  blind image quality assessment network.

 For blind denoising, we optimize the [Deep Image Prior](http://openaccess.thecvf.com/content_cvpr_2018/html/Ulyanov_Deep_Image_Prior_CVPR_2018_paper.html) method by transfer learning to reduce the number of iteration.

 To determine the quality of reconstructed image, the blind image assessment network based on [MobileNet](https://arxiv.org/abs/1704.04861) is presented to estimate the scores of image quality.